A Beginner's Guide to Buying a Weight Set

 - Fixed bars - A bar with plates molded to the ends are perfect if you like to use a certain weight during circuit training.

-Browse all weight plates & barbell sets
+shop all weight plates & barbell sets

 These weight sets start with weighted bars and plates that are added on to customize how heavy the entire unit is.